 More than half of the world’s population now lives in cities.
-Cities have both health risks and benefits, but mental health is negatively affected – mood and anxiety disorders are more prevalent in city dwellers and the incidence of schizophrenia is strongly increased in people born and raised in cities.
+Cities have both health risks and benefits, but mental health is negatively affected.
+Mood and anxiety disorders are more prevalent in city dwellers and the incidence of schizophrenia is strongly increased in people born and raised in cities.

 Although these findings have been widely attributed to the urban social environment, the neural processes that could mediate such associations are unknown.
 Recent studies shed some light on the topic.
 German researchers searched for objective evidence that city living affects the brain.